nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 afresh.
 If it is messy code, you will spend a lot of time going over it to understand what you did, possibly a week, month, year or decade ago.
 Although you are unlikely get so frustrated as to seek bloody revenge on your former self, you might come close.
-As Greg Wilson stated clearly in our software carpentry course,
+{% blockquote Greg Wilson, software carpentry course %}

-> The single biggest reason you should write nice code is so that your future
->  self can understand it.
+The single biggest reason you should write nice code is so that your future self can understand it.
+{% endblockquote %}

 As a by product, code that is easy to read is also easy to reuse in new projects and share with colleagues, including as online